lzell/AIProxySwift/README.md

 ### How to make a streaming DeepSeek R1 request to Fireworks AI

-FireworksAI works differently than going to DeepSeek directly in that the reasoning content is not on the messages's `reasoningContent` property.
+FireworksAI works differently than going to DeepSeek directly in that the reasoning content is not on the message's `reasoningContent` property.
 Instead, the reasoning content is included in `message.content` enclosed in `<think></think>` tags:

 ```swift